bahrus/be-spawn-of/README.md

 # be-spawn-of [WIP]

-be-spawn of fills an apparent gap in web development that is centered around web components.
+be-spawn-of fills an apparent gap in web development that is centered around web components.

 Out-of-the-box web components come in ~~three~~ two varieties: